 Movement 3 of the novel again takes us into yet another, entirely surprising set of stories – told, this time, in Hadriana’s own words.
-We’ll discuss what we learn from her self-telling of womanhood and zombification, and consider the alternative geography of the Caribbean Depestre poses here.
-We’ll pay particular attention to the ending of the novel, and the stories it enticingly leaves untold.
+What do we learn from her self-telling of womanhood and zombification?
+And how does Depestre offer us an alternative geography of the Caribbean Depestre in this Movement?
+Pay particular attention to the ending of the novel, and the stories it enticingly leaves untold.

 Hadriana’s Tale: A Survivor Narrative

 “Hadriana’s tale” is not only a first-person account of her “zombie adventure exactly as she lived it,” it can be read as both a testimony and a survivor narrative.
 As a survivor narrative, this section foregrounds Hadriana’s embodied subjectivity.
 Her voice, her body, her mind, her plans, and her movements animate the novel’s conclusion and re-calibrate our perspective of who is Hadriana Siloé.
 From the first paragraph, I was struck by how she deliberately she balances her account of what happens to her with the opinions and actions of others.
 “It was said that I had been swept away by the fire of my consent….” she writes then quickly offers a corrective “Truth be told my false death had begun an hour before…” (189).
 By simultaneously assessing what was said about her and what actually happens Hadriana exerts her authority as the only one who could actually tell her tale accurately.
 Although her chronicle is written before Patrick “lets her read [his] tale of her extraordinary past,” her knowledge of what people are saying about her, and evaluation how wrong they are makes me wonder how she responded to Patrick’s account in real time?
 With her written account, she not only establishes herself as the sole proprietor of her voice and her story, but she also implicitly critiques the appropriation and myth-making that surround her.